ArturoDent/launch-config/README.md

 - [ X ] - Investigate support for more keybindings
 - [ X ] - Add support for multiple workspaceFolders
 - [&nbsp; &nbsp;&nbsp;] - Provide intellisense for `launches` settings, get all `"names"` fron launch.json
+- [ X ] - Provide intellisense for `launches.` commands in keybindings.json from settings.json settings.

 -------------------------